 #2 is going to be side facing, where all the LEDs are facing either left or right horizontally, and nothing straight ahead.

 To decide which type of T10 you need, you just have to think about the application.
-If it's a cargo light on the top of your roof shining backwards on your truck bed, you don't really need anything that goes left and right.
-You need as much light going backwards or in the one direction as possible.
+If it's a cargo light on the top of your roof shining backward on your truck bed, you don't really need anything that goes left and right.
+You need as much light going backward or in one direction as possible.
 So something like the GTR Lighting Carbide Series bulb, here, would be a good option for anything that's shining directionally.

 Low Profile T10 For Tight Spaces

 Now, the Carbide Series from GTR Lighting is probably too bright for a lot of applications, so you have to be thinking about, where is this going to be?
 If you have a directional light inside your vehicle, the Carbide T10 from GTR Lighting might not be a good bet because it's literally too bright.
 It will be uncomfortable in your car.
 If that’s possible to have an LED that's too bright.
 So then I’d recommend something like the Low Pro T10 from GTR Lighting.
 Again, all the LEDs are shining out one way, but it's not nearly as bright.
 Also, if you have really low clearance that most LED bulbs don't fit, the GTR Lighting Low Pro T10 will fit perfectly.